last-resort-gaming/LRG-YAINA/Templates/zeus/readme.md

 * Start up Arma, ensuring you have either no mods, or at most, any of the following whitelisted mods enabled:
     * [ZEC - Zeus and Eden Templates / Building Compositions](http://steamcommunity.com/sharedfiles/filedetails/?id=642912021)
     * [3den Enhanced](http://steamcommunity.com/sharedfiles/filedetails/?id=623475643)
-* Mods such as CBA / Blastcore alter the required mods lists for clients, and in some cases, such as CBA make changes to all the init fields on save of units/groups which can be an utter pain to remove
+* Mods such as Achilles / CBA / Blastcore alter the required mods lists for clients, and in some cases, such as CBA make changes to all the init fields on save of units/groups which can be an utter pain to remove
 * Build your mission